ls1intum/Artemis/docs/user/communication.rst

 Overview
 --------

-Artemis enables students, tutors, and instructors to actively participate with its' communication feature.
+Artemis enables students, tutors, and instructors to actively participate with its communication feature.
 Various communication features allow students to engage with peers and ask all kinds of questions whereas moderators (e.g., instructors and tutors) can provide general course information and answer content-related questions.
 Communication can be made in different contexts, namely for lectures, exercises, or courses.
 Below, you can find more information on specific features and how to use them.